 Dual enrollment students are not eligible for UNF Admissions scholarships or financial aid.

 A limited number of dual enrollment courses are available in the fall and spring semesters.
 UNF does not offer dual enrollment in the summer.
 All dual enrollment courses taken through UNF must be approved by the appropriate school officials.
 Public, private, and home school students who plan to participate in dual enrollment should do so in close consultation with their high school counselor to ensure the courses meet one of the following criteria:

 - Meet prerequisite or lower division requirements for the student’s intended major

 - Substitute for elective hours in the student’s intended major.

 In addition, comparable high school courses should be unavailable at the applicant's secondary institution and the university must have space available in the requested class.
-Dual enrollment students are limited to taking courses that are required for their high school graduation.
+All dual enrollment courses must be applied toward the student's high school graduation.

 To qualify for dual enrollment, a student must:

-- Submit a UNF Dual Enrollment application.
-(Note: Application is valid for one semester only.
-A new application must be submitted by the deadline every semester the student wishes to participate in Dual Enrollment.)
+- Submit a completed and signed UNF Dual Enrollment application (public or private school applicants) or a completed/signed Home Education Dual Enrollment Articulation Agreement and Applications (home school applicants) Note: Application/Agreement is valid for one semester only.
+A new application/agreement must be submitted by the deadline every semester the student wishes to participate in Dual Enrollment

 - Submit official and current high school transcripts reflecting a 3.0 unweighted high school GPA or higher